xingpz2008/dealerless-FSS_public/src/README.md

 * `2pc_idpf.cpp` and `2pc_idpf.h` - This file contains the implementations of dealer-less distributed point function (DPF) and incremental-DPF (iDPF).
 * `2pc_math.cpp` and `2pc_math.h` - This file contains the implementations of dealer-less FSS-based trigonometric function and related case studies.
 * `2pcwrapper.cpp` and `2pcwrapper.h` - This file contains the wrapper functions for the underlying MPC functionalities in our work.
-* `api.cpp` and `api.h` - We modified this file to with the reconstruct operation and count the overhead caused by reconstruct operation when it is invoked.
+* `api.cpp` and `api.h` - We modified this file with the reconstruct operation and count the overhead caused by reconstruct operation when it is invoked.
 * `comms.cpp` and`comms.h` - We modified this file with COT (Correlated Oblivious Transfer) invocations and count the overhead caused by COT when it is invoked.
 * `GroupElement.h` - We modified this file with local segment operation and constant multiplication for fixed-point representation.
 * `keypack.h` - We modified this file with various key pack classes.